glmck13/KidStuff/README.md

 ## Raspberry Pi hardware
 I have things running on both a Raspberry Pi Model 3b and Raspberry Pi 4 running the latest version of Raspberry Pi OS using Wayland.
 Each is equipped with a 128GB microSD card I purchased from Walmart.
 Both systems are configured with a 7" LCD display and a desktop mounting assembly from [Osoyoo](https://osoyoo.com/).
 I also include a basic USB speaker/microphone from [Cyber Acoustics](https://www.cyberacoustics.com/) and a USB gamepad from [Retroflag](https://retroflag.com/).
 Since the systems will be used by little kids, I equipped each of them with a iUniker power supply that has an on/off switch at the USB end.
 Everything listed here is available on Amazon.
 A complete package costs around $200.

 "Why the gamepad?" you ask.
-Well, I don't think the kids need a full keyboard just yet (which intentionally limits what other apps/sites they can accees), but I needed something that could emit a few essential window controls, like enter/exit fullscreen mode, quit, etc.  It's easy to map gamepad buttons to the required keyboard/mouse inputs using [AntiMicroX](https://github.com/AntiMicroX/antimicrox).
+Well, I don't think the kids need a full keyboard just yet (which intentionally limits what other apps/sites they can access), but I needed something that could emit a few essential window controls, like enter/exit fullscreen mode, quit, etc.  It's easy to map gamepad buttons to the required keyboard/mouse inputs using [AntiMicroX](https://github.com/AntiMicroX/antimicrox).

 Lastly, although you can get everything running on a Model 3b Pi, I really don't recommend it, since I still encounter cracking/popping on USB audio output which isn't present on the Model 4.
 Based on some Googling, I believe this is related to the Wifi/Bluetooth radios so I disabled the Bluetooth hardware on my 3b by including the following entries in /etc/modprobe.d/raspi-blacklist.conf:
 ```